Are you in the market for a new, reasonably priced office chair? Do you consider yourself to be a bit of a do-it-yourselfer?

 Viva1596 Thick Padded Executive Chair

-The weight limit is identical, as are the quality of the ergonomic features and the angle of recline.
+The weight limit is identical, as are the quality of the ergonomic features and the angle of the recline.
 The key differences are these:

 Viva0505L1 Leather High Back Thick Padded Chair